hilton/hilton.github.com/blog/_posts/2023-09-19-product-documents.md

 As a product manager working with other teams, you might not get away with the arrogance of claiming such a generic term.
-Alternatively, **product docs** avoids the ambiguity, provided that you don’t use the term _documentation_ for user guides and manuals.
+Something like **product docs** avoids that ambiguity, provided that you don’t use the term _documentation_ for user guides and manuals.

 Similarly, developers and support teams often refer to _tickets_ that describe every kind of work they get via an [incident ticket system](https://en.wikipedia.org/wiki/Issue_tracking_system).
 Personally, though, I prefer not to name documents according to their length or database.

 ## Opportunities

-When product managers talk about product discovery, we typically refer to the _problem space_.
+When product managers talk about product discovery, we talk about the _problem space_.
-However, talking about **problems** forces us to include _problems the customer didn’t know they had_, which feels awkward (and patronising).
+But then **problems** have to include _problems the customer didn’t know they had_, which feels awkward (and patronising).
-The term _opportunity_ has the advantage of including more than just customers’ _problems_.
+The term _opportunity_ benefits from including more than just _problems_.
 In [Continuous Discovery Habits](product-management-books), Teresa Torres writes:

 > I’ll refer to customer needs, pain points, and desires collectively as “opportunities”—they represent opportunities to intervene in our customers’ lives in a positive way.

-We can therefore refer to our discovery write-ups as **opportunity descriptions**, whose accuracy unfortunately makes it a boring term with too many syllables won’t catch on.
+We can therefore refer to **opportunity descriptions**.
+But this term’s accuracy makes it boring, and ithas too many syllables, so it won’t catch on.

-In practice, you can probably just use the term **opportunity** for the document that describes one, rather than the opportunity itself.
+In practice, you can just call the document an **opportunity**, and ignore the difference between the document and the opportunity itself.
 This is the same kind of [category error](https://en.wikipedia.org/wiki/Category_mistake) we got used to from people asking each other to _create issues_ (in [Jira](https://support.atlassian.com/jira-software-cloud/docs/what-is-an-issue/)).